L-system: Example 2: fractal (binary) tree

 The shape is built by recursively feeding the axiom through the production rules.
 Each character of the input string is checked against the rule list to determine which character or string to replace it with in the output string.
 In this example, a '1' in the input string becomes '11' in the output string, while '[' remains the same.
-Applying this to the axiom of '0', we get:
+Applying this to the axiom of '0', one gets:

-We can see that this string quickly grows in size and complexity.
+It can be seen that this string quickly grows in size and complexity.
 This string can be drawn as an image by using turtle graphics, where each symbol is assigned a graphical operation for the turtle to perform.
 For example, in the sample above, the turtle may be given the following instructions: